What to look for in a motorhome levelling app

 At $9.99 AUD once — no subscription, no annual renewal — it's less than a tank of gas and it's there every time you pull into a site for the rest of the time you own your motorhome.

 Try Pro free for 30 days.
-Create an account at app.ozlevel.com.au and every new account includes a free 30-day Pro trial — no credit card required.
-Experience the ramp calculator, hands-free audio, and slideout protection on your next trip, then decide. $9.99 AUD once if you want to keep it.
+Open app.ozlevel.com.au — every new device gets a free 30-day Pro trial automatically, no sign-in or credit card required.
+Experience the ramp calculator, hands-free audio, slideout protection and Pair Mode on your next trip, then decide. $9.99 AUD once if you want to keep it.

 The verdict